 Example of a consistency check for an EPP

-Unlike the above plugin types the EPP plugin is not belong to a system or a link and therefore the List<Object> is empty.
+Unlike the above plugin types the EPP plugin is not belong to a system or a link and therefore the ConsistencyCheckContext provides only the scenario.
 The functionality of the other reference parameters Scenario, Input and Validator remains as described above.

 Let assume a fictive EPP with these restrictions: